GuanceCloud/datakit/internal/export/doc/en/inputs/gpu_smi.md

     ???+ attention

-        1. Datakit can remotely collect GPU server indicators through SSH (when remote collection is enabled, the local configuration will be invalid).
+        1. DataKit can remotely collect GPU server indicators through SSH (when remote collection is enabled, the local configuration will be invalid).
         1. The number of `remote_addrs` configured can be more than the number of `remote_users` `remote_passwords` `remote_rsa_paths`.If not enough, it will match the first value.
         1. Can be collected through `remote_addrs`+`remote_users`+`remote_passwords`.
         1. It can also be collected through `remote_addrs`+`remote_users`+`remote_rsa_paths`. (`remote_passwords` will be invalid after configuring the RSA public key).
         1. After turning on remote collection, elections must be turned on.
-(Prevent multiple Datakits from uploading duplicate data).
+(Prevent multiple DataKit from uploading duplicate data).
         1. For security reasons, you can change the SSH port number or create a dedicated account for GPU remote collection.

     After configuration, [restart DataKit](../datakit/datakit-service-how-to.md#manage-service).

 === "Kubernetes"

-    Supports modifying configuration parameters as environment variables (effective only when the DataKit is running in K8s daemonset mode, which is not supported for host-deployed DataKit):
+    Supports modifying configuration parameters as environment variables (effective only when the DataKit is running in K8s DaemonSet mode, which is not supported for host-deployed DataKit):

     | Environment Variable Name               | Corresponding Configuration Parameter Item         | Parameter Example                                                    |
     | :-----------------------------          | ---                      | ---                                                          |